Future Students

 When should I apply for Year 7?

-For students from our Priority Feeder Schools and other CSBB primary schools: While we do give students from our Priority Feeder primary schools priority entry, we cannot guarantee a place, particularly if your application is later than when the student is in early Year 5.
-Places are offered subject to availability and possible enrolment windows for planning purposes, as well as any special needs requirements, so we do require you to complete our Enquiry form to register your intentions and reserve a place as soon as possible, ideally no later than when the student is in Year 3-4.
+For students from our Priority Feeder Schools and other CSBB primary schools: While we do give students from our Priority Feeder primary schools priority entry, we cannot guarantee a place.
+Places are offered subject to availability and possible enrolment windows, as well as any special needs requirements, so we do require you to complete our Enquiry form to register your intentions and reserve a place as soon as possible, ideally no later than when the student is in Year 3-4.

-Generally all applications should be submitted for Year 7 by the start of Term 2 while students are in Year 5, although we will accept applications at any time where places are available.
+Generally, all applications should be submitted for Year 7 by Term I when the student is in Year 5, although we will accept applications at any time where places are available.
 Please complete the Enquiry form and our Registrar will contact you with the latest information for your relevant entry year.
 Please note that waiting lists currently apply for most year groups.

 What are the Fees?

-Note also that St Leo’s no longer charges any application or acceptance fees.
+Note also that St Leo’s no longer charges application or acceptance fees.

 How much is the uniform?